fossabot/test-map-linux-py312-test/CONTRIBUTING.md

 ## How to request a feature

-Request features by email to [core members].
+Request a feature by [opening a discussion](https://github.com/whiteprints/test-map-linux-py312-test/discussions/categories/ideas)

+Once the enhancement has been discussed, fill a [GitHub feature issue](https://github.com/whiteprints/test-map-linux-py312-test/issues/new?template=feature_request.yml).

 ## How to report a problem